In the modern digital age of saturated marketing messages, getting press communication right is more important than ever.

 - Fit your pitch into a clearly-defined category/sector (e.g. travel, health and fitness, lifestyle, finance, news, food & drink).
 For guidance, look at the publications you’re outreaching to and check which section your pitch fits into best, then see who edits that section and what type of articles they’ve written before.
 For example, a pitch discussing the impact of outdoor nurseries on children’s health would be relevant to someone who has written about childhood obesity in the past and fit into the education sector.

 - Don’t end your email with ‘regards’ – it has been proven to result in decreased response rates.

 - Don’t spend too much time talking about yourself or your product.
-Talk about the story and why it’s interesting to the reader, always beginning with your most interesting stats/research.
+Please talk about the story and why it’s interesting to the reader, always beginning with your most interesting stats/research.

 - Don’t send out duplicate content as your main feature.
 The exception to this rule is a press release, which can be sent en masse to quickly glean as much interest as possible from your prospect list.

 - Use press releases as a tool to promote the campaign.
 Keep them to a word count of 300-500 words.

 - If you’re pitching a piece of editorial content, remember only to send out a summary; reply to requests for the full piece with unique content.

 Press releases are a fantastic way to disseminate your campaign to a wide audience of contacts.
 Journalists might take the bait and use the information as the basis for an article or request further details.

 Either way, your press releases must be clear and well-written.
 View the press release as an add-on to your pitch; it should be concise and compelling enough that the recipient wants to read on while containing the key pieces of information that you most want to communicate to your contacts.